Program Management Fundamentals

 Smaller businesses may consider it a luxury, but program management frequently adds critical value by organizing individual projects through a strategic lens for larger enterprises.
 Project managers are primarily concerned with deliverables, whereas program managers always look at the big picture and consider the context of each circumstance.

 Program management is sometimes combined with overall budget management.
-It ensures that funds are distributed evenly throughout the whole portfolio of active and planned projects, rather than each project competing for cash.
+It ensures that funds are distributed evenly throughout the whole portfolio of active and planned projects, rather than each project competing for resources.

-Through our Program Management Fundamentals course, you can learn how to differentiate the roles and responsibilities of portfolio manager, program manager, and project manager.
-You can also prepare for the Project Management course through our comprehensive Project Management course bundles.
+Through our Program Management Fundamentals course, you can learn how to differentiate the roles and responsibilities of portfolio manager, program manager, and project manager and how all of these roles support the Project Management Office or PMO.